 The house, which was originally located elsewhere, has several rooms in which the king often lived for short periods.
 In the central room, which resembles an inner courtyard, the light enters from above through panes of coloured glass arranged in the shape of a pyramid.

 The Royal Lodge – a subsidiary building of the historical "Linderhof" and all that remains of the original farm – was first mentioned in a document in 1797.
 Converted into a hunting lodge by King Maximilian II, it was originally located in the open space in front of the palace.
 In 1874 Ludwig II had it dismantled and rebuilt in its present location.
 It acquired its "royal" status as the place where he lived until his palace was completed.
 After 1886, under Prince Regent Luitpold, it was once more used as a hunting lodge.

 Since 2011 it has housed a permanent exhibition "Vom Lynder-Hof zum Schloss" (From Lynder-Hof Estate to Linderhof Palace), on the long and varied history of the place and the building with its very different occupants – farmers and kings.

 für Anfragen/for inquiries:

 The opening/closing dates depend on the seasonal weather.

-Due to restoration work the Venus Grotto is closed until further notice.
+The Venus Grotto is closed for restoration work until further notice.